chrisglass/links/README.md

 ## Programming practices and patterns

+### Star picks

 - [Antirez on writing comments](http://antirez.com/news/124) Taxonomy of comments, and how to write useful comments
+- [Code review at Google](https://google.github.io/eng-practices/) an excellent, consice way of describing what code review should be like

+### Other discoveries

 - [Writing maintainable code is a communication skill](https://max.engineer/maintainable-code) A very well put article about comments and communication
 - [The rule of three](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)) and [a longer form take on it](https://andrewbrookins.com/technology/the-rule-of-three/)
 - [The law of least surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)